Teen calls for apology over MP's tweet

 She said he launched a "personal attack" after she questioned his commitment to Burntwood, Staffordshire.

-The Lichfield MP tweeted that Ms Darcy had not said she was his constituent and he thought of the word as a synonym for "twit".
+The MP for Lichfield tweeted that Ms Darcy had not said she was his constituent and he thought of the word as a synonym for "twit".

+The exchange began with a tweet on Friday afternoon in which the Conservative MP said Labour was failing to meet expectations in the local elections and it had been a disappointing day for the party.

+Ms Darcy replied: "Not as disappointing as Burntwood since you neglected it."

+Minutes later, Mr Fabricant, 67, responded with the insult, saying she "seems unaware that there is no vote this year in Burntwood!

+"And I neglect no part of my lovely constituency.
+That's why I'm loved!"

-In a statement on Twitter, the Conservative politician said he had not neglected his constituency and Ms Darcy's profile did not indicate her age or location.
+Later, in a statement on Twitter, Mr Fabricant said Ms Darcy's profile did not indicate her age or location.

-He added that "for all I know, she is a Russian troll in St Petersburg" but would be "happy to meet and talk about politics" if she contacted him "the proper way through my Parliamentary website or letter".
+He added that "for all I know, she is a Russian troll in St Petersburg" but he would be "happy to meet and talk about politics" if she contacted him "the proper way through my Parliamentary website or letter".

-Ms Darcy, a media student who lives in Burntwood, said she felt Mr Fabricant had tried to "publically humiliate" her.
+Ms Darcy, a media student who lives in Burntwood, said she felt Mr Fabricant had tried to "publicly humiliate" her.

 "It isn't the way I would expect any professional to behave," she said.